ceball/git-media/README.md

 GitMedia extension allows you to use Git with large media files without storing the media in Git itself.

+## Note

+This experimental fork of the "old official git media" (schacon/git-media) exists because I don't (yet?) understand the rationale behind changes in the "new official git media" (alebedev/git-media).

 ## Configuration

 Setup the attributes filter settings.